Circunomics/hiring_python_data_engineer/readme.md

 ## Requirements

+1. **Folder Structure**:
+   - The data should be segregated and stored in the following folder structure:
+   - {phase}_{module}/year/month/day/hour.parquet.
+   - This parquet file shall only contain the data of the respective hour.
+(Eg: 15.parquet goes from 15:00 to 16:00, following the 24 hour format)

+2. **Data structure**:
+   - The data shall be structured in columns.<br>
+For example, if the phase module has module_voltage, we shall have the module_voltage column in the output hour file.
+   - Phase X Module Y shall only contain the respective data belonging to this module and phase.
 1. **Jupyter Notebook**:
    - The notebook should contain the entire workflow, from data ingestion to plotting.
    - It should demonstrate the ETL process and provide visualizations based on the various columns in the data.